RedisGears/RedisGears/docs/commands.md

 ### Returns
 Execution result (see above) or an error when:

-* if the execution-id doesn't exist or is no longer available (see configuration, we keep by default the last 1000 results)
+* the execution-id doesn't exist
+* execution is no longer available (see configuration, we keep by default the last 1000 results)

 ## RG.DUMPEXECUTIONS